baillieogrady/baillieogrady.com/content/posts/2021-04-19-migrating-a-wordpress-website.md

 Migrating a WordPress website can be a daunting task.
 Recently I managed to migrate an 18 GB WordPress website to a staging server, in order to test a new theme I was building for a client.
 Although the process was quite slow, it cloned everything, flawlessly.

 Of course there's a plethora of ways to accomplish this, FTP the files, export and import the database file etc... but my weapon of choice is the [All-in-one wp migration](https://wordpress.org/plugins/all-in-one-wp-migration/) plugin by [Servmask](https://servmask.com/).
 With this method, you don't have to mess around exporting and importing all the different components of a WordPress website, it does everything all at once, hence the name.
-The free version allows you to migrate a website up to a size of 512 MBs and the unlimited version, only $69, allows unlimited MBs.
+The free version allows you to migrate a website up to 512 MBs and the unlimited version, only $69, allows unlimited MBs.
 I'm yet to have a problem with this plugin, it does exactly what it says on the tin.

 ## Exporting